Viinistu, Estonia, March 3 - 6, 2025

 The school will organize a bus from Tallinn to Viinistu and back.

+The school is organised by Cybernetica AS.
 The school is sponsored by the Department of Software Science of Tallinn University of Technology.

 WEBPAGEhttps://cs.ioc.ee/ewscs/2025/ |